georgiee/coding-for-kids/slides.md

 ---
 ^ Teaching coding makes not only the kids but you creative.

-^ You need to create challenging tasks in Minecraft for kids

 ^ You need to think about what to do with a MakeyMakey

+^ Or create coding challenges in Scratch